marcplouhinec/tourox-air-test-server/README.md

 Because Tourox Air is a client application, it needs a WIFI router and a VoIP server to run.
 The goal of this project is to explain how to configure a WIFI router and setup a Voip server in order to test the mobile applications.
-However, this project is limited for a testing purpose: the basis are the same as the ones we use for our Tourox platform, but the later includes more features like a statistic collecting system for billing, specific tools for tour guides, etc.
+However, this project is limited to a testing purpose: the basis are the same as the ones we use for our Tourox platform, but the later includes more features like a statistic collecting system for billing, specific tools for tour guides, etc.

-If you are a professional working in the tourism industry and are interested in buying or selling our Tourox platform, please contact us via email at contact@tourox.io.
+If you are a professional working in the tourism industry and are interested in using or reselling our Tourox platform, please contact us via email at contact@tourox.io.

 For more information, please look at our website: http://www.tourox.io.